 Imam Abdulrahman Bin Faisal University

-Abdulaziz Alfehaid is an Associate Professor of Applied Linguistics and TESOL in the Department of English Language at Imam Abdulrahman Bin Faisal University-IAU (formerly the University of Dammam) in Saudi Arabia.
+Abdulaziz Alfehaid is a professor of Applied Linguistics and TESOL in the Department of English Language at Imam Abdulrahman Bin Faisal University-IAU (formerly the University of Dammam) in Saudi Arabia.
 He has taught both undergraduate and postgraduate modules for a number of years at IAU and other universities.
 His research focuses mainly on preparatory (first-) year student retention, English language education, English for academic purposes, developing and evaluating preparatory year curriculum and programs and student transitions.
-He currently leads a local research project, Using English as a Medium of Instruction in Preparatory Year Programs.
+He is a translator and author.
+He also has many research publications in the field.

-He is the Dean of Preparatory Year & Supporting Studies at IAU as well as the chairman of both the departments of English language and computer science.
+He is the Dean of Preparatory Year & Supporting Studies at IAU as well as the chairman of the department of English language.
 As dean, Abdulaziz has worked to mobilize faculty to support student achievement through professional development and student success initiatives, including revision of the preparatory year curriculum, a quality assurance system, pedagogical research and assessment, new learning support systems, and pedagogical innovation.

 Prior to becoming dean, Alfehaid was the vice-dean of admission and registration at IAU and held responsibilities related to enrollment and student records.
 He obtained his MA and PhD in applied linguistics and TESOL from the School of Education at the University of Leicester, England.